»Terraform Integration Program

 Terraform modules published by Partner: We now have the ability to tag partner published modules in the Terraform Registry.
 If you have a module that you want to receive the “Partner” tag, please contact firstname.lastname@example.org

 Run tasks allow Terraform Cloud to execute tasks in external systems at certain points in the Terraform Cloud run lifecycle.
-Specifically, Terraform Cloud users can add and execute these tasks during the pre-plan (public beta), pre-apply (public beta) and post-plan run stages.
+Specifically, Terraform Cloud users can add and execute these tasks during the pre-plan, post-plan and the pre-apply run stages.
 To execute a run task, Terraform Cloud sends an API payload to the external system.
 This payload contains a collection of run-related information and a callback URL that the external system can use to send updates back to Terraform Cloud.

 The external system can then use this run information and respond back to Terraform Cloud with a passed or failed status.
 Terraform Cloud uses this status response to determine if a run should proceed, based on the task's enforcement settings within a workspace.